rohit12crj/Study-Notes/Terraform/notes.md

 ✅ https://youtu.be/JEDp4orr_K8?si=8IeRZlswzb5-ZlL9  --> Most Common Terraform Task Used in Real-Time ( Abhishek )

+---

+✅ Explain how will you generate multiple security group ingress rules ?
+Also how will u allow all ports in sg ingress rules . use ( -1 )

+---
+✅ Explain how will you create an iam policy which must allow resource id of RDS created initially

+---
+✅ Terraform template files & why will u use them ?

+---
+✅ write code for referencing variables from local , tfvars & variablles.tf files in main.tf file

+---
+✅ explain where will use use map data types while creating AWS resource.

+---

 ✅ when will use terraform workspaces vs directories
 - Terraform workspaces allow you to use the same Terraform code but maintain separate state files.
 - not recommended for prod
-- explain with example how ill u reference the values when using terraform workspaces
+- explain with example how ill u reference the variables when using terraform workspaces for dev & prod

 | Feature          | Workspaces                   | Directories                   |
 | ---------------- | ---------------------------- | ----------------------------- |